Online Hash Verifier: SHA 256, MD5 and SHA 1

 Local Hash Verifier

-Drop any file to generate its SHA-256 signature instantly.
+Drop any file to instantly generate its SHA-256 signature.

 Files never leave your device.